LibrariesHacked/data-treaders/introduction-to-data/exercise-working-with-data.md

 Task
 ----

-We will be use another example dataset to have a play with some data using spreadsheets.
+We will be use another example dataset to play with data using spreadsheets.

-- **Library usage**, released by Newcastle libraries.
-This contains number of issues, visits, and enquiries by month, for each library, from 2008.
-[Download this dataset](https://raw.githubusercontent.com/LibrariesHacked/library-carpentry/master/data/newcastle_usage.csv)
+- **Newcastle library usage**, released by Newcastle libraries.
+The file we're using is a combination of issues, visits, and enquiries by month, for each library, from 2008.
+[Download this dataset](https://raw.githubusercontent.com/LibrariesHacked/data-treaders/master/introduction-to-data/newcastle_usage.csv)

 The data is released under the Creative Commons CCZero licence.